IlKaiser/IoT_Group-Project/evaluation.md

 **Final estimated time: (1.004 seconds + 3.251) seconds = 4.255 seconds.**

+For the second measurement, w've considered also a LoraWAN communication instead of a Bluetooth communication so the second part of the estimation changed.
+The amount of bytes that we've sent from the Safety Floater to the Sea Station is (Identifier of the floater, latitude and longitude), then we send 12 bytes using LoraWAN.

+   - Stm request to the Arduino for the second violation check by I2C -> about **0.001 s**
+   - Raspberry retrieves gps data from the Arduino by the LoraWAN module ( [Source](http://alessandroblason.it/2017/07/12/ttn-la-politica-accesso-equo/)) -> about **1.051 s**
+   - Convolutional Neural Network evaluation -> about **3 s**
+   - Sending of the picture url from the Raspberry to the AWS cloud by MQTT -> about **0.050 s**
+   - HTTP/REST request from the NodeJS server to the cloud to retrieve the picture url in order to show the picture on the Dashboard -> about **0.050 s**

 ## Embedded devices
 We measured the **power consumption** and **correction accuracy** of the stepper motor.
 The power consumption has been monitored on [Iot-lab](https://www.iot-lab.info/), on the basis of the **power management system** that we have defined [here](https://github.com/IlKaiser/IoT_Group-Project/blob/main/2nd_delivery.md#presentation-of-technical-work).
 Our system will be able to adapt itself with respect to the **acceleration** measured from the **MPU-9250** gyroscope along the **z-axis**, by switching in three possible modalities: